 If you’re reading this, you love snowboarding.
 You love watching snowboarding videos online.
 You’ve probably thought about making videos of your own adventures on the slopes.
+For that you’ll need a GoPro and one of the best GoPro mounts.
 But wait!
-Put down your board, take that GoPro off your head, and read this first.
+First put down your board, take that GoPro off your head, and read this first.

 Abe Alzouman, a professional video editor who specialises in extreme sports, says that if you want your GoPro videos to turn out amazing, you should follow these five tips:

 Abe recommends 720p at the maximum frames per second (fps) your camera allows (that’s 120fps on the latest GoPro model).
 This is the best setting for super slomo.
 But if you’re, say, hanging out in your hotel room, cut your fps in half.